Deep Dive into LoRA: A Practical Exploration

 But how does it imply parameter efficient training?

-- As $r \ll d$ it reduces number of trainable parameters drastically
+- As it reduces number of trainable parameters drastically

 Is Rank calculated during this process?